 This tutorial is part of our WordPress installation tutorials, where we show you how to install a WordPress site or blog with no coding skills required.

 If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where to install your WordPress site or blog on your domain.

-This tutorial will help you make the right strategic decision for your new WordPress installation.
+The tutorial below will help you make the right strategic decision for your WordPress installation.

 Self-Hosted vs Hosted WordPress Site